lukasxlabrie/learn-powershell/Notes/notes10.md

 - PowerShell looks at the **property names** of the output object.
 - If a property name matches a parameter name in Command B, it binds them together.
 - This allows multiple parameters to be filled automatically, as long as the names match.

+### Checking Pipeline Input

+You can verify whether a parameter accepts pipeline input by viewing the full help for a cmdlet and checking the parameter details under the **Accept pipeline input** field.

+---

+### Custom Properties

+Custom properties are needed when objects were not originally designed for PowerShell.
+They allow you to extend or adapt those objects so they work properly within the PowerShell pipeline and scripting environment.